BCDevOps/devops-platform-workshops/workshop-labs/e2e/README.md

 - Within __describe__ blocks any smaller steps are prompted with a __character__ starting with lowercase __'a'__.

-- Assertions should be made with the __assert__ function and should exit with process 1 if the assertion fails.
+- Assertions should be made with the __assert__ function and should exit with code 1 if the assertion fails.